Julian/Ivoire/README.rst

             test.assertEqual(calculator.multiply(2, 3), 6)

-can be run with ``python test_example.py``, if you've saved it as such, and will produce output for the tests it runs.
+then running it with ``python example.py`` will output a result for each of the tests.